spm/spm-docs/docs/tutorials/opm_preprocessing/introduction.md

 ## Filtering

 We can also filter our data to remove very low frequency interference and very high frequency interference.
-The key arguments are `S.freq` which set the cut-off frequency and `S.band` which sets the type of filter(high-pass or low-pass)
+The key arguments are `S.freq` which sets the cut-off frequency and `S.band` which sets the type of filter (high-pass or low-pass)

 ```matlab
 S = [];